-As runaway housing costs continue to oppress millions of working Americans, one state hopes to address the rent crisis in one fell swoop.
+As runaway housing costs continue to oppress millions of working Americans, one state is addressing the rent crisis in one fell swoop.

 After picking up a series of key legislative seats in 2018, Oregon progressives intend to remake a generations-old racist, crony capitalist housing system - in a single legislative session.
 Led by Speaker Tina Kotek, housing advocates believe the 2019 session presents a window of opportunity to defeat the types of entrenched interests that have created and perpetuated housing insecurity in Oregon and across the country.

 Kotek recently announced plans to make Oregon the first state to eliminate apartment bans in cities and suburbs, and the only state in the country to enact statewide rent stabilization limiting rent increases and no-cause evictions.
 Ending apartment bans would restore people’s ability to build duplexes, triplexes, fourplexes, and other dense community-oriented homes in amenity-filled urban neighborhoods and suburbs that have banned them for nearly a century to maintain economic and racial segregation.
 Enacting rent stabilization would set a fair, low ceiling on how much landlords can increase rent every year, while preventing them from evicting tenants without cause – in response to the steep rent hikes and no-cause evictions that have long plagued tenants.